Evolution of cetaceans: Ambulocetidae

 Ambulocetus, which lived about 49 million years ago, was discovered in Pakistan in 1994.
 They were vaguely crocodile-like mammals, possessing large brevirostrine jaws.
 In the Eocene, ambulocetids inhabited the bays and estuaries of the Tethys Sea in northern Pakistan.
 The fossils of ambulocetids are always found in near-shore shallow marine deposits associated with abundant marine plant fossils and littoral mollusks.
 Although they are found only in marine deposits, their oxygen isotope values indicate that they consumed a range of water with different degrees of salinity, with some specimens having no evidence of sea water consumption and others that did not ingest fresh water at the time when their teeth were fossilized.
 It is clear that ambulocetids tolerated a wide range of salt concentrations.
 Hence, ambulocetids represent a transition phase of cetacean ancestors between fresh water and marine habitat.

 The mandibular foramen in ambulocetids had increased in size, which indicates that a fat pad was likely to be housed in the lower jaw.
 In modern toothed whales, this fat pad in the mandibular foramen extends posteriorly to the middle ear.
 This allows sounds to be received in the lower jaw, and then transmitted through the fat pad to the middle ear.
 Similar to pakicetids, the orbits of ambulocetids are on the top of the skull, but they face more laterally than in pakicetids.

 Ambulocetids had relatively long limbs with particularly strong hind legs, and they retained a tail with no sign of a fluke.
 The hindlimb structure of Ambulocetids shows that their ability to engage in terrestrial locomotion was significantly limited compared to that of contemporary terrestrial mammals, and likely did not come to land at all.
 The skeletal structures of the knee and ankle indicates that the motion of the hindlimbs was restricted into one plane.
 This suggests that, on land, propulsion of the hindlimbs was powered by the extension of dorsal muscles.
 They probably swam by pelvic paddling (a way of swimming which mainly utilizes their hind limbs to generate propulsion in water) and caudal undulation (a way of swimming which uses the undulations of the vertebral column to generate force for movements), as otters, seals and modern cetaceans do.
 This is an intermediate stage in the evolution of cetacean locomotion, as modern cetaceans swim by caudal oscillation (a way of swimming similar to caudal undulation, but is more energy efficient).

-Recent studies suggest that ambulocetids were fully aquatic like modern cetaceans, possessing a similar thoracic morphology and being unable to support their weight on land.
+A recent study suggests that ambulocetids were fully aquatic like modern cetaceans, possessing a similar thoracic morphology and being unable to support their weight on land.
 This suggests that complete abandonment of the land evolved much earlier among cetaceans than previously thought.
+However the scientists involved in the study cautioned that the study was limited by a lack of information on the exact density of the bone, the location of the centre of mass, and the reliance of false ribs for thoracic support.